 What Happens After You File a Complaint With OSHA?

 When you file an OSHA complaint, OSHA will schedule an inspection of your workplace.
-If they discover any violations, they will order your employer to remove the hazards found and provide training for employees who were exposed to those hazards.
+If they discover any violations, they will order your employer to remove the hazards found and provide training for employees who faced exposure to those hazards.

 - The number of violations